Whoaa512/starred/README.md

 - [UDST/vizicities](https://github.com/UDST/vizicities) - A framework for 3D geospatial visualization in the browser
 - [alexkuz/react-input-enhancements](https://github.com/alexkuz/react-input-enhancements) - Set of enhancements for input control
 - [krakenjs/levee](https://github.com/krakenjs/levee) - A circuit-breaker pattern implementation with fallback support.
 - [js-data/js-data](https://github.com/js-data/js-data) - Give your data the treatment it deserves with a framework-agnostic, datastore-agnostic JavaScript ORM built for ease of use and peace of mind.
 Works in Node.js and in the Browser.
-Main Site: http://js-data.io, API Reference Docs: http://api.js-data.io/js-data
+Main Site: http://js
 - [jscad/OpenJSCAD.org](https://github.com/jscad/OpenJSCAD.org) - JSCAD is an open source set of modular, browser and command line tools for creating parametric 2D and 3D designs with JavaScript code.
-It provides a quick, precise and reproducible method for generating 3D models, and is especially useful for 3D printing applications.
+It provides a quick, precise and reproducible method for generati
 - [jantimon/html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) - Simplifies creation of HTML files to serve your webpack bundles
 - [Khan/aphrodite](https://github.com/Khan/aphrodite) - Framework-agnostic CSS-in-JS with support for server-side rendering, browser prefixing, and minimum CSS generation
 - [joostfarla/serverless-cors-plugin](https://github.com/joostfarla/serverless-cors-plugin) - Serverless CORS Plugin - Managing Cross-origin resource sharing (CORS) policies